Director Compliance in India: Annual KYC, Disqualification, and Appointment Rules Explained (2026 Update)

 FAQs

 Yes.
-Disqualification impacts directorship, not shareholding.
+Disqualification affects directorship, not shareholding.

 Summary: Governance Begins at the Director’s Desk